-“Lizard brain” is an attitude that can bleed into organizational decisions, and organizations need to be aware of how their actions and policies can create negativity in their employees.
+“Lizard brain” is an attitude that can bleed into organizational in taking better decisions, and organizations need to be aware of how their actions and policies can create negativity in their employees.

 Poor policies, Haffner says, breed suspicion and mistrust.
 “The lizard is suspicious because it’s always assuming the negative,” he says.
 “Suspicion can invade … at the systematic level, as well as at an organizational level.”

 Haffner cites a former employer as a textbook case for how “lizard brain” can create a negative environment.
 The employer required new system engineers to sign an agreement to compensate the company if they quit before three years of employment.
 Although the policy was designed to offset the considerable expense from training new employees, ultimately it created suspicion.
 “We felt like the company was suspicious of us, and that made us suspicious of them,” Haffner says.

 “Lizard brain” also plays a large part in navigating our biases.
 Organizations have been incredibly cognizant about confronting biases based on race and gender.
 But even something like a college affiliation can create a bias, Haffner warns.
 Being aware of these workplace biases is an important step toward evolving past lizard brain — but steps still have to be taken to counter them.

 How to make better decisions and confront the Lizard Brain at work?

 The mind is a powerful thing.
 That’s why every organization has an imperative to conquer the invisible stumbling blocks that can lead to chaos.